satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Abstract

-Over the last decade, scientists, institutions, publishers and funding agencies have made advances in the way scientific research is disseminated and accessed.

 Scientific publications are more available and plentiful than at any previous point in history.
 However, the process in which we discuss these publications is still prehistoric.